Is an eBay Store worth it? It really comes down to one thing: fees.

 We’ll cover both Starter and Basic Stores here.
-Either one could save you money even if the other wouldn’t.
 If you determine you’d save with one of these subscriptions, then an eBay Store is worth it for you!

 1. Calculate Final Value Fee Savings

 To account for final value fee savings, pick one of the categories you sell in.
-Subtract the final value fee for selling with a Basic Store or better from the fee for selling without one.
-So, if you sell antiques, you’d subtract 9.15% from 10% and get 0.85%.
+Subtract the final value fee for selling with a Basic Store or better (managed / not managed) from the fee for selling without one (managed / not managed).
+So, if you sold antiques and were on managed payments, you’d subtract 11.7% from 12.55% and get 0.85%.